-The Health Benefits of Chaga Mushroom Tea Elixirs
+The Health Benefits of the Chaga Mushroom Elixir

-How to Use Chaga Mushroom for Good Health
+How to Use Chaga Mushroom in Your Diet

-I have to admit I am a huge chaga fan.
+I am a huge chaga fan.
 One day I was watching an episode of "Alone" on the History Channel.
-One survivalist was feeling under the weather so they foraged for a natural immune-boosting supplement.
-They found chaga on a birch tree, boiled hot water, and prepared the wild chaga for consumption as a tea.
-I had never heard of chaga before so I was quick to do my research.
+One survivalist was feeling under the weather, so she foraged for a natural immune-boosting supplement.
+She found chaga on a birch tree, boiled hot water, and prepared the wild chaga for consumption as a tea.
+I had never heard of chaga before, so I was quick to do my research on this interesting mushroom.

 What Is Chaga Mushroom?

 Chaga mushroom or Inonotus obliquus grows on birch trees in the Northern Hemisphere—in Europe, Asia, Canada, and the NE United States.
 It does not resemble a typical mushroom in appearance—it looks like a large clot of dirt or a "conch."
 It grows on the outer bark of birch trees, and its unmistakable inner-orange hue is absolutely beautiful.